Performance of the Kalman Filter and Smoother for Benchmark Studies: Conclusions and Future Work

 \section{Conclusions and Future Work}

 Efficient analytical recursive MSE expressions have been proposed for the Kalman filter and Kalman smoother under deterministic state trajectories and measurement model mismatch.
 The proposed method enables accurate performance prediction with linear time complexity and has been validated through simulation studies, demonstrating both accuracy and computational efficiency.
-Future research directions include applying the modified two-filter smoothing idea to nonlinear smoothing problems and extending the proposed MSE framework to nonlinear systems under model mismatch.
+An interesting future research direction would be to apply the proposed MSE framework to nonlinear systems under model mismatch.